 Once the gesture control is activated, you will see up and down arrows on the corner of your screen.
 You just have to cover these arrows to navigate through your presentation.
 Theoretically, it sounds really good but practically it is broken.
 If you are walking around while presenting, your shadow can trigger the navigation.
 Also, many times, covering the arrow with hands did not trigger the navigation.
 The feature is broken and it is faster to just walk back to the laptop and change the slide.

 The PC-free mode is also good for pdf documents and such.
-For a slideshow, reading it directly from USB drive can be challenging.
+For a slideshow, reading it directly from a USB drive can be challenging.
 As you are not connected to a PC, navigation becomes a pain.

 The inbuilt speaker is very low and needs connecting to a better speaker.
 Also, for videos, only AVI formats are supported.